 Budgeting is also a management tool used to continuously refine financial accounting methods to evaluate the impact of delivering various levels of public services.
 For example, we need to be able to not only quickly recognize when we have underestimated cost for materials and supplies; we should also have the ability to know whether it was maintenance, state permits or salaries that produced the overrun.
+This provides the Board with the ability to uphold their fiscal responsibilities; seeking clarification, considering budget amendments and/or evaluating options to increase revenue or reduce expense.

-In preparation of this 2018/19 budget, we have revised our practices to make it easier to comprehend the budget, which makes it much simpler for the Board and public to track planned versus actual expenses and revenue.
+In preparation of this 2018/19 budget, we have revised our practices to make it easier to comprehend the budget by reducing the number of repetitive accounts, standardizing the expense categories among the services and providing data on the impact of the budget on the District's cash position.
+We believe this budget format to be much simpler for the Board and public to track planned versus actual expenses and revenue, as well as the financial health of the District overall.
 This revised budget process also allows for a better understanding of administrative (overhead) expenses and how they are applied to the services provided.
+In this budget proposal, each service funds the appropriate proportional share of the administrative expense.